Lead paint hazard information and prevention tips for your family and home

 - Take precautions to avoid exposure to lead dust when remodeling, such as wearing a respirator

-- If your home is in need of repair due to lead paint hazards, check your eligibility with Lead Free Homes LA.
-For those who do not qualify for our free services, always hire EPA or State approved Lead Safe certified contractors for renovations, repairs, and painting
+- If your home needs repair due to lead paint hazards, check your eligibility with Lead Free Homes LA.
+For those who do not qualify for our free services, always hire a U.S. Environmental Protection Agency (EPA) or State approved Lead Safe certified contractors for renovations, repairs, and painting.

 Frequently Asked Questions